Introduction and My "Why" for this Blog Series.

 In order for me to jump over this new hurdle, I decided to take a leap of faith and try new things.
 I finally began to discover what made me happy outside of my job, and it ended up leading me to Vision Balm.
 For the first time in a long time, I feel more balanced and at peace with myself than I ever have.
 Now when people ask me what I do for work, I tell them that I’m a photographer and a civil engineer.
 I still get more praise for being an engineer, but at least now I can finally admit that I am exploring other options and it’s okay.

 Now, the entire point of this post and blog series is not to bash engineering.
 That’s not my intention at all.
-In fact, I still work part-time as an engineer.
 The only difference now is that I am able to maintain a healthier balance in my life and uncover the other parts of myself that make me who I am.
 My overall intention is to dive a little deeper and raise awareness among other females who are dealing with the same issues.
 Being a strong woman does not mean that we have to solely identify ourselves with an occupation that is stereo-typically more masculine.
 Engineering is a male-dominated field, and because of this, it’s easy to get caught up in feeling like you have to constantly prove yourself to others.
 It’s easy to get caught up in the hype of being a minority and focusing all of your energy on showing people that you are worthy of this occupation and you will do whatever it takes to be seen.

 So without further ado, I’d like to begin this series.
 I will be interviewing other female engineers throughout the year and asking them a series of questions that have been carefully curated by yours truly.
 I want to dive deep and educate others who may not really know what being a female is like in this industry.
 I want to break the “nerdy and unattractive” stereotypes that come with being a female engineer.
 I also want you to know that the amazing women in this occupation are much more than engineers.
 They are human beings who have passions and stories outside of their corporate jobs.